dmt-software/laravel-guzzle-psr7/README.md

 # Laravel Guzzle PSR 7

-Enable Guzzle Http Client to act as provider for PSR-7 compliant ServerRequestInterface instances in Laravel.
+Enable Guzzle to act as provider for PSR-7 compliant ServerRequestInterface instances in Laravel.

 ## Installation
 ```